Governing Body Policy for Appointing Invited Governors

 - The Board of Governors has delegated responsibility for the recruitment of Governors to the Board to the Governance Sub-Committee.

-- The Term of Office for a Governor is three years to be renewed once with the term of the Chairman being repeated on election (to a maximum of twelve years).
+- The Term of Office for a Governor is three years to be renewed once with the term of the Chair being repeated on election (to a maximum of twelve years).

-- When deciding on the selection of the Chairman, it is to be borne in mind that the neutral role of the Chairman is an essential and necessary attribute for a strong and effective Governing Body.
+- When deciding on the selection of the Chair, it is to be borne in mind that the neutral role of the Chair is an essential and necessary attribute for a strong and effective Governing Body.

-- It is accepted that to be effective the Chairman needs to ideally have had a period as the Vice Chairman.
+- It is accepted that to be effective the Chair needs to ideally have had a period as the Vice Chair.

 - It is the responsibility of the Governance Sub-Committee to ensure that effective succession planning is in place to achieve a smooth and supportive transition for the Governing Body and the College.